xeno6696/music_scripts/README.md

-# Music Tools to assist with various problms
+# Music Tools to assist with various problems
 This repository is a simple collection of various scripts (some of which are AI generated) that are designed to assist with real problems.

 ## Analog RYTM Scripts